humanmade/altis-enhanced-search/docs/search-configuration/custom-dictionaries.md

 sea biscuit, sea biscit => seabiscuit
 ```

-In the above example a search for "tent" will match content containing "bivouac" or "teepee" but a search for "teepee" will only return results containing the word "teepee" specifically.
+In the above example, a search for "tent" will match content containing "bivouac" or "teepee" but a search for "teepee" will only return results containing the word "teepee" specifically.

 ## Stop Words